Your Handy Guide to Edmonton Zoning Regulations

 - Commercial office zone (CO) for companies relating to public transportation

 Property owners should also be aware of industrial zoning in the city.
-The industrial business zone, light industrial zone, medium industrial zone and heavy industrial zone are all open to businesses and companies relating to different types of industries.
+The industrial business zone, light industrial zone, medium industrial zone, and heavy industrial zone are all open to businesses and companies relating to different industries.
 These zones have restrictions in place regarding how companies can store items and the level of noise permitted.

-Edmonton also has a natural areas protection zone, metropolitan recreational zone, river valley activity node zone and an alternative jurisdiction zone.
-Business and property owners should also look at community services zones, which only allow certain types of housing, and agricultural zones, which regulate how agricultural property owners can use their space.
-Edmonton also has certain overlays that limit how and when an owner can use a property in a specific zone.
-Learning more about those zones and overlays can help a property owner learn more about the laws in the city.
+Edmonton also has a natural areas protection zone, metropolitan recreational zone, river valley activity node zone, and an alternative jurisdiction zone.
+Business and property owners should also look at community services zones, which only allow certain types of housing.
+They should also look at agricultural zones, which regulate how agricultural property owners can use their space.